All you need to know about FTC robocalls-blocking service

 How to report robocalls using DoNotPay

 Should it happen that robocalls continue to disturb you even after you’ve put your number on the list, you should know how to report robocalls with DoNotPay, too.
-Luckily, our app is here to help you out in this endeavor free of charge.
+Luckily, our app is here to help you out in this endeavor.
 And we always get the job done efficiently, so you can expect the entire process to be completed in up to 48 hours.

 You can use DoNotPay to help you sue any company that’s wronged you in small claims court.
 We can’t actually sue the company on your behalf, but we can and will be happy to prepare the paperwork required in small claims court.
 We only need you to keep all your phone records.
 We will obtain enough information on the company behind robocalls for you to know whom to sue.